-Article 2 The court or a court enforcement officer carries out civil enforcement upon petition.
+Article 2 A court or court enforcement officer carries out civil enforcement upon petition.

-Article 3 For civil enforcement that is carried out by a court, the enforcement court is the court that the provisions of this Act requires to take enforcement measures, and for enforcement measures taken by a court enforcement officer, the enforcement court is the district court to which that officer belongs.
+Article 3 For civil enforcement that is carried out by a court, an enforcement court is the court that the provisions of this Act requires to take enforcement measures, and for enforcement measures taken by a court enforcement officer, an enforcement court is the district court to which that officer belongs.